 Emma Lacey-Bordeaux is a row editor for CNN based in Washington, D.C.
 She works with reporters and producers across all platforms and all beats to ensure editorial integrity.
 She has been with CNN since 2008 and has produced award-winning multimedia content breaking stories on gun laws, sexual violence, and immigration.
 She has covered presidential elections and contributed to some of the biggest stories of the past decade, including the Arab Spring and the #MeToo movement.
-She holds a bachelor's degree in interdisciplinary studies from Georgia State University and a masters of fine arts in narrative nonfiction from the University of Georgia.
-She is a frequent speaker on issues of media, ethics, and storytelling, and is the producer of CNN’s documentary "The Feminist on Cellblock Y".
+She holds a BA in interdisciplinary studies from Georgia State University and a MFA in narrative nonfiction from the University of Georgia.
+She is a frequent speaker on issues of media, ethics, and storytelling, and is the producer of CNN’s documentary "The Feminist on Cellblock Y."

 Bruce Y. Lee, MD, MBA

-Bruce Lee is an associate professor at the Johns Hopkins Bloomberg School of Public Health, executive director of the Global Obesity Prevention Center (GOPC) at Johns Hopkins, and director of Operations Research at the International Vaccine Access Center (IVAC).
-He received his MD from Harvard Medical School, and his MBA from the Stanford Graduate School of Business.
+Bruce Lee is an associate professor at the Johns Hopkins Bloomberg School of Public Health, executive director of the Global Obesity Prevention Center at Johns Hopkins, and director of operations research at the International Vaccine Access Center.
+He received his MD from Harvard Medical School and his MBA from the Stanford Graduate School of Business.
 He completed his internal medicine residency training at the University of California at San Diego.

 Lee’s expertise is in systems science and developing and implementing mathematical and computational methods, models, and tools to assist decision making in public health and medicine.
-He has been the principal investigator for projects supported by the Bill & Melinda Gates Foundation, the National Institutes of Health, the Agency for Healthcare Quality and Research, the Centers for Disease Control and Prevention, UNICEF, the Global Fund, and USAID.
+He has been the principal investigator for projects supported by the Bill & Melinda Gates Foundation, the National Institutes of Health, the Agency for Healthcare Quality and Research, the CDC, UNICEF, the Global Fund, and USAID.
 Lee has authored over 200 scientific publications as well as three books.
 He is an associate editor for the journal Vaccine and deputy editor for PLOS Neglected Tropical Diseases.